sendinblue/APIv3-csharp-library/docs/ResellerApi.md

             try
             {
-                // Updates the sender domain of reseller's child based on the childAuthKey and domainName passed apiInstance.UpdateChildDomain(childAuthKey, domainName, updateChildDomain);
+                // Update the sender domain of reseller's child based on the childAuthKey and domainName passed apiInstance.UpdateChildDomain(childAuthKey, domainName, updateChildDomain);
             }
             catch (Exception e)